widdix/aws-snapshot-cleanup/README.md

 * `snapshot-id` - The snapshot ID.
 * `start-time` - The time stamp when the snapshot was initiated.
 * `status` - The status of the snapshot (pending | completed | error).
-* `tag:$key` - The key/value combination of a tag assigned to the resource.
+* `tag:$key` - The key/value combination of a tag assigned to the resource. replace `$tag` with the name of the tag.
 * `tag-key` - The key of a tag assigned to the resource.
 This filter is independent of the tag-value filter.
 For example, if you use both the filter "tag-key=Purpose" and the filter "tag-value=X", you get any resources assigned both the tag key Purpose (regardless of what the tag's value is), and the tag value X (regardless of what the tag's key is).
 If you want to list only resources where Purpose is X, see the tag:key=value filter.
-* `tag-value - The value of a tag assigned to the resource.
+* `tag-value` - The value of a tag assigned to the resource.
 This filter is independent of the tag-key filter.
-* `volume-id - The ID of the volume the snapshot is for.
+* `volume-id` - The ID of the volume the snapshot is for.
-* `volume-size - The size of the volume, in GiB.
+* `volume-size` - The size of the volume, in GiB.

 ### Rules